 Q9.
 My wife and children are residing at Mysore while I am here in Bangalore.
 Can I cover all of us in one policy?

-Yes, you can cover the entire family under a family health insurance policy.
+family health insurance policy.
 Your health insurance policy is in force across India.
 You must check whether there are any network hospitals near your as well as your family's place of residence.
 You must check if your insurer has a network hospital close to you or where the rest of your family resides.
 Network Hospitals are the hospitals that have tied up with the TPA(Third Party Administrator) for cashless settlement for expenses incurred there.
-If there are no network hospitals at the place of your residence, you could opt for reimbursement mode of settlement.

 Q10.
 Are naturopathy and homeopathy treatments covered under a health policy?